iv-project/IVSigma/docs/alphabets.md

 - `#!cpp char rank_to_char(uint8_t)`
 - `#!cpp char normalize_char(char)`

-All functions are guarenteed to not throw.
+All functions are guaranteed to not throw.

 ## Quality based
 - `#!cpp uint8_t char_to_rank(char)`
 - `#!cpp char rank_to_char(uint8_t)`
 - `#!cpp char normalize_char(char)`

-All functions are guarenteed to not throw.
+All functions are guaranteed to not throw.